 Sometimes there’s a wrinkle in your life insurance policy: what if you die, but the life insurance beneficiary also dies?
 What happens to all of that money?
+What are the life insurance beneficiary rules to sort this out?

 It’s a very real situation.
 Think back to the 2015 case of George Bell.
 The New York Times highlighted the aftermath of his lonely death and the complications that arose from him not having an up-to-date legacy plan.
 His had a life insurance policy dating back to 1982 which listed his parents – both of whom had passed away – and his will listed people with whom he’d fallen out of touch.